 A transcatheter device closure is a procedure that uses a thin, hollow tube placed into a blood vessel.
 The doctor passes a small metal coil or other blocking device through the catheter to the site of the PDA.
 This blocks blood flow through the vessel.
 These coils can help the baby avoid surgery.

-Surgery may be needed if the catheter procedure does not work or it cannot be used.
+Surgery may be needed if the catheter procedure does not work or it cannot be used due to the baby’s size or other reasons.
 Surgery involves making a small cut between the ribs to repair the PDA.
-Surgery has risks, however.
-Weigh the possible benefits and risks with your health care provider before choosing surgery.